Students value our intimate setting and small class sizes.

 Graduate Admissions GPA

 All SHRS graduate programs require a minimum 3.0 GPA and competitive scores on the Graduate Record Examination (GRE).
 Application deadlines for the graduate programs can be found at the Graduate Admissions Website.

 These associateships are the primary source of financial assistance provided to graduate students.
 Associateship positions generally begin in autumn term and are renewable, depending upon the student's job performance, grades and availability of funds.
 The availability of graduate associateships varies from program to program.
 To be eligible for consideration, you must meet all the admission requirements of the graduate program and apply by the appropriate program application deadline.

 Most graduate fellowship awards provide a monthly stipend and payment of resident and non-resident fees.
 Terms and ability to renew vary, however, with the type of fellowship awarded.
 Graduate fellowships are limited in number and are awarded on a competitive basis each year to applicants who show outstanding scholarly accomplishment and exceptional potential for graduate study.
 Fellowship appointments generally begin autumn term.

 To be eligible for University Fellowship consideration, you must have a cumulative grade point average of at least 3.6 out of a possible 4.00 in both undergraduate and graduate work.
 The Graduate School website contains additional details about fellowships and the criteria for each program.

-Each graduate program selects the most highly qualified applicants and nomination the admitted graduate student to the Graduate School by the end of January.
+Each graduate program selects the most highly qualified admitted student and nominates them to the Graduate School by the end of January.
 Fellowship awards are announced March 15.
 Recipients' acceptances of the awards are due April 15.
-For more information, consult the Graduate School Handbook or contact:
+For more information, consult the Graduate School